sghmire/ExcelScapper/README.md

 <p align="left">
   Tired of creating a custom code to read the excel data from large number of files?
 Look no futher.
-  This simple tool allows for creating your own template to extract which filed you need to read from your excel file.
-Then will let you process the list of excel files of your desired location.
+  This simple tool allows you to create your own template from the excel sheet for indexing the data fileds.
+And will let you extract the data from similarly formatted excel files.
 </p>

 <p align="left">